-network owner RMG Networks has partnered with Regus, which manages business workspaces in buildings across the U.S. and around the world, to create the RMG Office Media Network.
+out-of-home network owner RMG Networks has partnered with Regus, which manages business workspaces in buildings across the U.S. and around the world, to create the RMG Office Media Network.
 The

-communal office areas, including co-working spaces, break rooms and reception areas, in 650 Regus-managed business centers across top DMAs, including New York, Los Angeles, Chicago,
+video walls in communal office areas, including co-working spaces, break rooms and reception areas, in 650 Regus-managed business centers across top DMAs, including New York, Los Angeles, Chicago,

 Overall, the partners estimate the network will reach around 5 million business professionals per month.

 “This network delivers an important audience of business professionals that are hard to reach with traditional media.
 They make IT purchase decisions, travel frequently and influence telecom and

 months for the office-based DOOH space.
 Captivate was recently spun off by Gannett through a deal with private equity firm Generation Partners.
 Meanwhile the WSJ Office Network unveiled an interesting

-with Bizo, a business-to-business data firm, which enables advertisers who run ads on WSJ Office Network screens in office buildings to serve ads to those same office workers when they
+collaboration with Bizo, a business-to-business data firm, which enables advertisers who run ads on WSJ Office Network screens in office buildings to serve ads to those same office workers when they